Guaranteed minimum income: Sweden

+United Kingdom

+Universal Credit is a social welfare program in the United Kingdom that consolidates several means-tested benefits into a single payment, aiming to simplify the welfare system and incentivize work.

 United States

 The United States has multiple social programs that provide guaranteed minimum incomes for individuals meeting certain criteria such as assets or disability.
 For instance, Supplemental Security Income (SSI) is a United States government program that provides stipends to low-income people who are either aged (65 or older), blind, or disabled.
 SSI was created in 1974 to replace federal-state adult assistance programs that served the same purpose.
 Today the program provides benefits to approximately eight million Americans.
 Another such program is Social Security Disability Insurance (SSD or SSDI), a payroll tax-funded, federal insurance program.
 It is managed by the Social Security Administration and is designed to provide income supplements to people who are restricted in their ability to work because of a disability, usually a physical disability.
 SSD can be supplied on either a temporary or permanent basis, usually directly correlated to whether the person's disability is temporary or permanent.

 An early guaranteed minimum income program in the U.S. was the Aid to Families with Dependent Children (AFDC), established by the Social Security Act.
 Where previously the responsibility to assist needy children lay in the hands of the states, AFDC transferred that authority to the federal government.
 Over time, the AFDC was often criticized for creating disincentives to work, leading to many arguing for its replacement.
 In the 1970s, President Richard M. Nixon proposed the Family Assistance Program (FAP), which would replace the AFDC.
 FAP was intended to fix many of the problems of the AFDC, particularly the anti-work structure.
 Presidential nominee George McGovern also proposed a minimum income—in the form of a Universal Tax Credit.
 Ultimately, neither of these programs was implemented.
 Throughout the decade, many other experimental minimum income programs were carried out in cities throughout the country, such as the Seattle-Denver Income Maintenance Experiments.
 In 1996, under President Bill Clinton, the AFDC was replaced with the Temporary Assistance for Needy Families program.
 This would block grant funds to the states to allow them to decide how aid would be distributed.

 Another guaranteed minimum income program in the U.S. is the Earned Income Tax Credit.
 This is a refundable tax credit that gives poorer families cash assistance every year.
 The EITC avoids the welfare trap by subsidizing income, rather than replacing it.